-The Pfizer-BioNTech vaccine has been approved for Canadians aged 12 and older.
+The Pfizer-BioNTech vaccine has been approved for Canadians born in 2016 or before.
 The vaccine is voluntary, safe, and provides excellent protection against getting or spreading COVID-19.
 Here are some important things to know about the vaccine.

 The vaccine helps our body build immunity and decreases our chance of spreading COVID-19 to others.

 All vaccines work by teaching our body how to recognize and fight off infections.
 The COVID-19 vaccine does this by presenting our body with something that looks similar to the COVID-19 virus, so that our immune system can learn how to recognize it and produce its own natural protection.
 This natural protection then helps to keep us from becoming sick if we come in contact with the real COVID-19 virus in the future.

 Millions of COVID-19 vaccines have already been given to youth worldwide and are proven to work well and be very safe.

 In clinical trials (the testing phase of the vaccine development process), the Pfizer-BioNTech vaccine was shown to be highly effective in children, as well as in adults.
 It’s expected to be up to 90-95% effective after two doses!

 For the best and longest-lasting protection, it’s very important that you get both doses of the vaccine.

 You may experience temporary side effects, although not everyone experiences them.

 Other than being one step closer to normal activities (YAY!), like all vaccines, the COVID-19 vaccines may cause some side effects.
 They’re usually mild and clear up in a few hours or days.
 For example, you might have a bit of soreness in your arm where you received the vaccine.
 You might also have some tiredness, chills, a mild headache, achiness, or a low fever.
 These are positive signs that the vaccine is beginning to work.